- This post contains affiliate links. Read more here.

 My first running pal, Ginger, was a retriever, and perpetually enthusiastic about just about everything, even in her old age.
 This is a fantastically wonderful quality in a dog, but can also be a bit difficult to harness.
 If you find yourself with an enthusiastic pup (a situation that is probably exacerbated in the spring), think of constructive ways to capture that great energy for running.

-You might find you need to pre-exercise your dog a little before you start your running workout.
+You might find you need to pre-exercise your dog a little before you start your spring running workout.
 A couple of good rounds of fetch might calm them down a bit and allow them to focus on the task at hand—running.

 The Super Athlete

-My second running buddy, my sweet Sasha, was a German shepherd mix and probably the most athletically gifted dog I have ever run across.
+My second running buddy, my sweet Sasha, was a German Shepherd mix and probably the most athletically gifted dog I have ever run across.
 She was fast, she was strong, and she had amazing agility.
 She could swim (and would, if we didn’t pull her out) for hours.

 Running with Sasha brought its own unique challenges because she was so athletic.
-The first being, she could go forever, so I had to be careful about not overdoing it.
+The first challenge: she could go forever, so I had to be careful about not overdoing it.
 But one of the unexpected benefits of running was that it helped to calm her.
 It gave her a purpose and she was able to focus her energy on the task at hand.
 Sometimes working dogs benefit greatly from exercise routines because they need a job, and running can become a “job” (a fun one) for them.

 Unlike Ginger, who I only ran with when she was leashed, I let Sasha run free on some of our routes.
 This decision was based on her personality and breed.
 Running, walking, or hanging around the house, she was never more than six inches from me, so I never worried about her running off.
 Running off a leash let her choose her most comfortable stride and freed up my hands.